-- Visit our website to view our introductory video, learn about the bariatric surgery procedures we offer and find useful tools and resources, including a list of recommended resources and 10 Things You Can Do Today to Begin Preparing for Weight Loss Surgery.
+- Visit our website to watch a webinar about the program, learn about the bariatric surgery procedures we offer and find useful tools and resources, including a list of recommended resources and 10 Things You Can Do Today to Begin Preparing for Weight Loss Surgery.

 - If you smoke, quit smoking and discontinue use of all tobacco and nicotine products.
 Smoking has been proven to dramatically increase the risk of complications during and after surgery.
 We require our patients to be tobacco-free as well as off all nicotine products for a minimum of three months prior to beginning pre-surgery education.
 We check for the use of tobacco and nicotine products as part of our routine periodic lab tests for all patients.